GoodRx/progeny/README.rst

 Motivation
 ----------

-`XYZClass.__subclasses__()`` can be used  get direct children of a class but that doesn't return all descendants which is where progency is especially useful, because it returns all descendants down the hierarchy chain besides adding other tools to mark (track/untrack) descendants.
+While `XYZClass.__subclasses__()` returns the children of a class, there is no built-in way to return all descendants.
+This is the core of Progeny's purpose.

+In addition, Progeny provides tools to help manage complex, deeply nested class hierarchies - hiding individual classes, keeping a registry of descendants, etc.

 Examples
 --------